View CartMy Account / Order StatusHelp

 Colorants – These work well if you want to add color to the entire piece.
 Colorants are great for patio and stepping-stones.
 You can view the colorants we carry under our paints and colorants category in the left column.
 They will need to be added to the concrete mix before you pour into the molds.
 You can obtain different shades of the colors by adding more of the colorant or less to your concrete mix.

 Paints – We carry a large selection of outdoor paints, you can view them in our colorants and paints category located in the left hand column.
 Our paints are all UV protected so they should not fade when left outside.
 When painting a piece that is going to be outside always paint both the front and back of the piece this seals the piece so that moisture does not get into the concrete and allow the paint to flake off.
+If you need larger quantities of paints you can purchase outdoor concrete paints from your local hardware store.

 Can I use resin in the molds?